 3 Gender reassignment

-For example, the discrimination legislation refers to individuals as being ‘transsexual’ which, for many, is now an outdated term.
+While the Equality Act refers to an individual as being ‘transsexual’, for many this is now an outdated term.
 A more commonly used word today is ‘transgender’, but that is not without its objectors either.
 Others prefer to use the word ‘trans’.
+The best approach is to find out which terminology an individual is comfortable with and use that.

 Exploring discrimination